-This BLOG On Mortgage Rates Rise For 7 Continuous Weeks With No Sign Of Drop Was UPDATED On July 23, 2017
+This BLOG On Mortgage Rates Rise For 7 Continuous Weeks With No Sign Of Drop Was UPDATED On December 30th, 2018

 - Mortgage rates hit record lows in April and it started to take off.

 - Common sense dictates if mortgage rates spike up in a short period of time, they rebound like the stock market.